NeuroTechX/ntx_slack_archive/eegdata.md

  >if you compare healthy brain to literally no brain, just looking at the signal spectrum will give you good information as the human EEG is quite standard

+4/18/2017 6:11 PM

+ **yrenard** :

+ >if you want to investigate on healthy brain vs some unconscious brain, it is another question and there is a lot of research currently on this problem